tmux-plugins/tmux-battery/README.md

 ## Installation

-In order to read the battery status, this plugin depends on having either one of the following applications installed:
+In order to read the battery status, this plugin depends on having one of the following applications installed:
-- pmset
+- pmset (MacOS only)
+- acpi
 - upower
-- acpi
 - termux-battery-status

-In a normal situation one of these above should be installed on your system by default and thus it would not be necessary to install one of them.
+In a normal situation, one of the above should be installed on your system by default and thus it should not be necessary to specifically install one of them.
+That being said, the `acpi` utility is currently recommended for use over `upower` where possible due to ongoing CPU usage issues.

 ### Installation with [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) (recommended)